QMDB

 Every blockchain stores state — account balances, contract storage, token ownership.
 Proving that state is correct (or that something doesn’t exist) requires Merkle proofs.
 The faster you can update state and compute proofs, the more transactions your chain can process.

 QMDB also supports historical state queries at any block height and exclusion proofs (proving a key doesn’t exist), which are hard problems in most Merkle tree implementations.
-They achieve this by maintaining keys in lexicographic order via a Merkle Mountain Range layered over a sequential log of updates.

 The paper is thorough and the code is MIT/Apache-2 licensed.
 Commonware wrote a good companion blog post explaining the design decisions and how QMDB fits into their broader infrastructure work.